-It’s been about eleven months since we started worldschooling.
+It’s been over three years since we started worldschooling.
 Since then, I’ve shared our experience of being a worldschooling family both on this blog and in other media outlets.
 And we even talked about the educational benefits of traveling with our kids on CNN!

-While I wouldn’t call myself an expert on worldschooling, I can say that eleven months of this experience has afforded us some valuable lessons in experiential learning.
+While I wouldn’t call myself an expert on worldschooling, I can say that three years and more of this experience has afforded us some valuable lessons in experiential learning.
 And one thing I can say, the act of travel, itself, has been so beneficial to my children and my family.

 This post may contain affiliate links.
 That means I may receive a small commission if you click on the link and purchase something.
 But don’t worry, this will not result in any extra costs to you.

 The educational benefits of traveling

 There is much literature online about the educational benefits of traveling for kids.
 We’ve seen it first hand since going on the road.
 But even when we weren’t traveling full time, we saw how much our kids learned through travel.